YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Event/README.md

 }
 ```

-### Example of raising event, publisher, subscriber and consume event
+### Example of raising event, publisher and subscriber

 ```cs
 using System;